opnfv/dovetail/docs/testing/user/certificationworkflow/index.rst

   and third party hardware (please specify)
-- Primary contact name, business email, postal address and phone number Only the primary email address should be used for official communication with OPNFV CVP.
+- Primary contact name, business email, postal address and phone number Only the primary email address should be used for official communication with OPNFV OVP.
-- User ID for CVP web portal
+- User ID for OVP web portal
-  The CVP web portal supports the Linux Foundation user ID in the current release.
+  The OVP web portal supports the Linux Foundation user ID in the current release.
   If a new user ID is needed, visit https://identity.linuxfoundation.org.
 - Location where the verification testing is to be conducted.
 Choose one:
   (internal vendor lab, third-party lab)